 ❌ DO NOT Rush the cooking process.
 Take your time to let each addition of stock absorb before adding more.

-Store leftover risotto in an airtight container in the refrigerator for up to 3 days.
+Store leftover mushroom truffle risotto in an airtight container in the refrigerator for up to 3 days.
+This dish is not ideal for freezing.
 Reheat gently on the stovetop or in the microwave, adding a splash of stock to maintain the creamy consistency.

 Recipe FAQs